Sumy: History

 Following the liquidation of the Cossack community in 1765, the Sumy Cossack Regiment as an administrative division was turned into Sumy Province of the newly created Sloboda Ukraine Governorate and the city of Sumy became its center.
-In 1780 Sumy was turned into a centre of Sumy uyezd.
-In 1786-89 the city was reformed by removing its city walls.
+In 1780, Sumy was turned into a centre of Sumy uyezd.
+In 1786–1789, the city was reformed by removing its city walls.

-After a period of stagnation (1765–1860s), Sumy began to transform into a big industrial and trade center with Paul's Sugar-Refining Factory (est. 1869 by I.Kharytonenko) and the Sumy Engineering Workshops (est. 1896, producing equipment for sugar refineries).
+After a period of stagnation (1765–1860s), Sumy began to transform into a big industrial and trade center with Paul's Sugar-Refining Factory (est. 1869 by I. Kharytonenko) and the Sumy Engineering Workshops (est. 1896, producing equipment for sugar refineries).
 With the construction of a railroad Vorozhba – Merefa, the Sumy train station was built in the city in January 1877.
 Various families of philanthropist industrialists, the most famous of which were the Kharytonenkos, contributed greatly to the development of Sumy.

-During the Revolution of 1905, Sumy was one of several areas which became famous throughout Russia for having established an independent peasant republic - the Sumy Republic was established by a peasant union.
+During the Russian Revolution of 1905, Sumy was one of several areas which became famous throughout Russia for having established an independent peasant republic.
+The Sumy Republic was established by a peasant union.